BackofenLab/IntaRNA/README.md

 - Most of the IntaRNA runtime (in heuristic prediction mode) is consumed by [accessibility computation](#accessibility) (if not [loaded from file](#accFromFile)).
-  So far, due to some thread-safety issues with the routines from the Vienna RNA package, the IntaRNA accessibility computation is done serially.
+  Currently, due to some thread-safety issues with the routines from the Vienna RNA package, the IntaRNA accessibility computation is done serially.
 This significantly reduces the multi-threading effect when running IntaRNA in the fast heuristic mode (`--mode=H`).